A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Introduction

 \section{Introduction}

-As many countries are decarbonizing their energy infrastructure, a growing number of Inverter-based Resources (IBRs), e.g., energy storage, rooftop solar panels, and electric vehicle charging stations, are emerging in power distribution grids \cite{XIE2022100640}.
-However, integrating large-scale IBRs will pose unprecedented challenges to distribution grid management, since today's distribution grids are not designed for hosting tens of thousands of IBRs, and distribution system operators (DSOs) generally cannot directly control IBRs at grid edges.
+As many countries are decarbonizing their energy infrastructure, a growing number of Inverter-based Resources (IBRs\footnote{The explanation of acronyms in this paper is listed in Appendix \ref{app:aronyms}}), including energy storage, rooftop solar panels, and electric vehicle charging stations, are emerging in distribution grids \cite{XIE2022100640}.
+However, integrating large-scale IBRs will pose unprecedented challenges to distribution grid management, since today's distribution grids are not designed for hosting massive IBRs, and distribution system operators (DSOs) generally cannot directly control IBRs at grid edges.
 With the concept of microgrids \cite{985003}, a large amount of IBRs in a distribution grid can be managed via a ``divide-and-conquer'' strategy: the distribution grid can be divided into several networked microgrids, and each microgrid manages its own generation and loads \cite{8536454}.
 With such an architecture, the management complexity for DSOs is significantly reduced, as the DSOs only need to coordinate several microgrids, instead of controlling massive IBRs in a centralized manner \cite{THneuralTSG}.
 A microgrid has three operational modes: a grid-connected mode \cite{985003}, an islanded mode \cite{985003}, and a hybrid mode \cite{huangilicTSG}.
 Under normal conditions, a microgrid can enter the grid-connected mode where the loads in the microgrid can be balanced by the energy from both local generation and the host distribution system.
 When the host distribution grid fails to deliver energy, a microgrid can either balance its load autonomously by its local generation (i.e., the islanded mode), or network with its neighboring microgrids and balance loads collaboratively (i.e., the hybrid mode) \cite{huangilicTSG}.